Deep Dive – Climate Change Series

-Portland Aspires to be a Better Version of Itself; Halifax Aspires to Be More Like Dubai
+Portland Aspires to be a Better Version of Itself; Halifax Pursues Growth for Growth’s Sake

 So why the diverging outcomes?
-In short, the cultures of Maine and Nova Scotia look nothing like one another.
+One major factor is that the civic cultures of Maine and Nova Scotia differ significantly from one another.

 Portland: A Communitarian Culture with Engaged Citizens